Sam-foster/Project/readme.md

 Images were sourced from Unsplash, Pexels and Shutterstock.
 Thank you to all the photographers!

 #### Header Images
-Index Image is from shutterstock by - Monkey Buisness Images Whats on Image is from shutterstock by - Monkey Buisness Images Food Image is from unsplash by - Elevate
+* Index Image is from shutterstock by - Monkey Buisness Images
+* Whats on Image is from shutterstock by - Monkey Buisness Images
+* Food Image is from unsplash by - Elevate
-Contact Image is from Unsplash by - Adam Solomon
+* Contact Image is from Unsplash by - Adam Solomon

 #### Other Images

-About us picture is from Pexels - by Elevate
+* About us picture is from Pexels - by Elevate
-Food Image is from Unsplash by - call me hangry England Image is taken from google images
+* Food Image is from Unsplash by - call me hangry
+* England Image is taken from google images
-Burger Image is from Unsplash by - Paul Kapishka
+* Burger Image is from Unsplash by - Paul Kapishka
-Drink Image is from Unsplash by - Jonas Jackson
+* Drink Image is from Unsplash by - Jonas Jackson

 <hr>

 ## Deployment

-This project was developed using the Gitpod IDE.
+This project was developed using the Visual studio.
 In order to save and see what I worked with previously I always add commit messenges and then Git push to save and push it to Github.

 For deploy this site I had to follow this steps: